Degree: Bachelor of Arts (BA)

 Program Overview

-The Biology, BA has a core of foundation courses and provides options for specialization in a variety of areas, including biotechnology and genetic engineering, molecular and cellular biology, genetics, immunology, chemical biology, physiology and biophysics, neurobiology and animal behavior, developmental biology, population biology, ecology, and environmental science.
-Individual research projects form a significant part of the curriculum.
-Advanced biology majors may register, with permission, for graduate-level courses in the department and in the School of Medicine.
+The Biology, BA program has a core of foundation courses and provides options for specialization in a variety of areas, including biotechnology and genetic engineering, molecular and cellular biology, genetics, immunology, chemical biology, physiology and biophysics, neurobiology and animal behavior, developmental biology, population biology, ecology, and environmental science.

 Ordinarily, all students begin their biology programs in their first year.